 Welcome back to Air Fryer Bro, and today is a special day for me!
 This is the day that we publish our first ever air fryer review.
-This will be our Philips Turbostar airfryer review!
+This will be my Philips Turbostar airfryer review!
 I have owned this air fryer product for a few years now, so it seemed the perfect place to start our reviews.
 Is a Philips air fryer good?
+Is it the best air fryer?
 Let’s find out!!

 How will Air Fryer Bro air fryer reviews be different?
-Well, we pride ourselves on offering honest, unbiased and real reviews on this site.
-We will only do a review if we have the physical product in our hands.
-We want to be a place that potential air fryer buyers can trust and come back to again and again!
+Well, I pride myself on offering honest, unbiased and real reviews on this site.
+I will only do a review if I have the physical product in my hands.
+I want Air Fryer Bro to be a place that potential air fryer buyers can trust and come back to again and again!

 Who is behind this Turbostar airfryer?

-I am sure that a lot of your are fully aware of Philips as a company.
+I am sure that a lot of you are fully aware of Philips as a company.
 They are an electronics giant from the Netherlands (or Holland to some people).
-They have been making kitchen appliances for many years, in fact I have many memories of their products even when I was a child.
+They have been making kitchen appliances for many years.
+In fact, I have many memories of their products even when I was a child.

 Philips are important in the air fryer market, as they were the first company to release the original air fryer aimed at residential customers.
-They aimed these new residential air fryers squarely at the deep fat fryer, marketing them as a much healthier alternative.
+They aimed these new residential air fryers squarely at the deep-fat fryer, marketing them as a much healthier alternative to deep fat frying.
 I can remember the very first time I saw an air fryer, and it was (of course) a Philips model.

 As one of the first movers in the air fryer market, they currently sell a massive collection of different air fryer models.
 As well as selling the Avance range featured here, you can also see the Viva and Philips XL range for sale.